sproates/cypress-layout/README.md

 ### Installing

-In your command line interface (CLI) navigate to your project and run:
+In your command line interface (CLI) navigate to your project folder and run:

 ```
 npm install cypress-layout